Dalia Kirschbaum

 What has been your biggest challenge, professional or personal, and how did you overcome it?

-I have been fortunate to mostly chart my own path in my research area.
-This has been challenging, though, because at the beginning there weren't any teams available to advance the landslide work.
-I frequently went to meetings and conferences by myself, not knowing too many people, and just learned and networked.
+I have mostly charted my own career path, be it in my Ph.D. and research at NASA or pursuing leadership opportunities.
+This has been both a blessing and a challenge.
+At the beginning of my research in landslide hazards, there weren't many teams focusing on the same issues that I wanted to, which often felt a bit lonely.
+I frequently went to meetings and conferences by myself, not knowing many people, but I was determined to learn and connect with people.
+I used these opportunities to network, spark my curiosity for new science questions, and develop a community.
 It takes a lot of guts sometimes to go up to someone who is renowned in their field and introduce yourself, but that is often what it takes to move ahead.

 Who inspires you?